marianarius/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Stony Brook University
+- name: Stony Brook University, Stony Brook, NY
   url: https://www.stonybrook.edu/

 # Short bio (displayed in user profile at end of posts)